 It Was Not Easy To Change My Life

-It was not an easy change for Fr Antonio Maria Speedy to face reality head on and turn his life around.
+It was not an easy change for Fr Antonio Maria Speedy to face reality head-on and turn his life around.
 “I was not yet mature or strong enough.
-Once back home in Australia, I opted out and chose to go into seminary to be a diocesan priest – which in itself is a noble and holy calling – but not if you are called to something else, like in my case, to be a friar.
-After more than two years I finally found the wisdom to leave Australia and return to the community in Italy to officially follow my calling and begin my formation as a Poor Friar.
+Once back home in Australia, I opted out and chose to go into seminary to be a diocesan priest.
+This is a noble and holy calling – but not if you are called to something else, like in my case, to be a friar.
+After more than two years I finally found the wisdom to leave Australia.
+I returned to the community in Italy to officially follow my calling and begin my formation as a Poor Friar.
 After having returned to Italy, I discovered that the community had grown from three members to five members.
 I was now the sixth.”

 Fr Antonio Maria Speedy, described this personal journey as long but beautiful and also feels a sense of gratitude for those who have supported him along the way: “I am especially grateful to our founder Fr Volantino whom I met at my first encounter at Catania; his sacrifice, loving service, his words and authentic lifestyle have contributed greatly to my formation over the years.”

 About the Little Friars and Little Nuns of Jesus and Mary, commonly known as Poor Friars and Nuns:

 This religious community of poor brothers and sisters is similar to that of the first Carmelites and the first Franciscans.
 They live in total poverty, simplicity, semi contemplative and in a professional nature.
 Female cloistered life in a convent are distinctly separate from that of the males.
 Through hitchhiking they encourage souls to receive Catholic Sacraments.
 Though the friars and nuns cannot touch money whatsoever, there are a group of laity who have opened up a non-profit organization, the Allies of the Little Ones who can take donations on their behalf to pay for things such as education, health and housing bills.
 They are found in Italy, France and the USA.